innotrade/enapso-graphdb-admin/README.md

 ```

-## Upload SHACL in your GraphDB instance
+## Upload SHACL Shape to a GraphDB Instance

-Upload the shacl for which we perform some operation step by step in async function
+The following code demonstrate how to upload and manage a shacl shape in a GraphDB instance:

 ```javascript
 demoShacl: async function () {
 		let resp;